alphauslabs/tmpdocs/docs/guides/aws-cost-mods.md

 This formula uses the following cost ranges:

-* If cost is within 0 to $10, give 1% discount
+* If cost is less than $10, give 1% discount
 * If cost is more than $10 but less than $50, give 2% discount
 * If cost is more than $50, give 3% discount